 When my mother died I was very young,

 And my father sold me while yet my tongue

 So your chimneys I sweep & in soot I sleep.

 In these twenty-four lines of William Blake’s poem, ‘The Chimney Sweeper,’ a little boy, is telling the story of his despairing life as well as the sad tales of other chimney sweeper boys.
-The little boy narrates that he was very young when he died.
+The little boy narrates that he was very young when his mother died.
 He was then sold by his father to a Master Sweeper when his age was so tender that he could not even pronounce the word ‘sweep’ and cryingly pronounced it ‘weep’ and wept all the time.
 The pun intended through the use of the word ‘weep’ three times in the third line of this stanza holds pathetic significance.
 Most chimney-sweepers, like him, were so young that they could not pronounce sweep and lisped ‘weep’.
 Since that tender age, the little boy is sweeping the chimney and sleeping at night in the soot-smeared body, without washing off the soot (blackness).

 There’s little Tom Dacre, who cried when his head